abdelrahman-tarek-0/we.sdk/README.md

 # We Api

 we.api is an open source package for JavaScript that acts as an Api or an SDK for We Telecom Egypt (We TE) website <br />
-due to cors errors this package is not working on the browser but it works on nodejs
+_can only run in Egypt and with Node.js_ <br />
+i am aiming to make this package as robust as possible and to cover all the features that the website provides <br />
+please feel free to contribute to this project and make it better <br />

 # DECLAIMER